© 2025 Connecticut Public

 Parents should ensure their children’s immunizations are up to date ahead of the holiday season, the DPH said.

-“If parents have any questions or concerns about vaccinating their children, they should discuss them with their child’s primary care provider,” said Dr. Manisha Juthani, commissioner of the DPH in a statement.
+“If parents have any questions or concerns about vaccinating their children, they should discuss them with their child’s primary care provider,” Dr. Manisha Juthani, DPH commissioner, said in a statement.
 “We want to make sure every child attending school in Connecticut is protected from vaccine-preventable diseases such as measles.”

-School attendance is crucial to academic success and supports students’ social, emotional, and physical well-being, Charlene M. Russell-Tucker, commissioner of the Connecticut State Department of Education, said in a statement.
+School attendance is crucial to academic success and supports students’ social, emotional and physical well-being, Charlene M. Russell-Tucker, state education commissioner, said in a statement.

 “Immunizations are one of the many important tools that help create safe and supportive learning environments for all,” Russell-Tucker said.